heavyelementinc/cobalt-core/style.md

 }
 ```

-We very much discourage the use of else
+We discourage the use of `else` and `else if`.
+There are better, more readable ways to write logic.
+For example [natural flow](#natrual-flow-vs-branching-logic).

 ## Nesting in a callable
 Within a method or function we discourage using more than one level of nested closure (or more than one tab/indentation).
 There may be times where it is necessary to do so but these are the exception.